CumulusNetworks/DUE/docs/FAQ.md

 Use `due --run --image <name>`  Due uses `<name>` as a `*name*` wildcard match, and if there is only one match, runs that image.
 Otherwise you'll get the menu.

+## How do I know what arguments a container's duebuild script will take?

+Run `due --duebuild --help` and you can select a container to run `duebuild --help` in.

 ## Can I log in to a running container?
 Yes, use `due --login`, which will show all running DUE created containers, and should log you in as yourself.